Molyneux Asylum: Molyneux Asylum Chapel (Christ Church)

 Consecrated in 1868 the church was an episcopal church managed and funded by the patrons of the Asylum.
 It received the dedication of Christ Church in 1873.
 It became the functioning parish church for the area.
-As the area grew a chapel of ease St. Columbas (the tin church) was founded.
+As the area grew a chapel of ease St. Columba's, Ranelagh, (the tin church) was founded.

 In 1961 Christ Church became a separate entity from the Asylum.
 In 1963 due to a decline in numbers St. Columba's was closed.
 In 1972 the Methodist Congregation from St. Stephens Green, began to share the church for worship.
 In 2006 The Methodist Centenary Congregation developed Wesley House on Leeson Park site.
 Also in 1972 the church was joined with St Bartholomew's Church, Dublin in a cluster of churches sharing clergy.
-The Church of Ireland ceased to worship as a parish church in 2005.
+The Church of Ireland ceased to worship as a parish church in 2005, and the parish was formally merged into St. Bartholomews, clyde road.
 From June 2005 the church was used to hold services for the Romanian Orthodox Community, with Fr.
 Godfrey O'Donnell and Fr.
-Calin Florea based there.
+Calin Florea based there, the church is referred to in Romanian as Biserica Mare (The Great Church).
 There is still a mid-week Eucharist celebrated by the Anglican community in the chapel, and it is also used occasionally by the Methodist Church, the President of the Methodist Church Peter Murray was installed at the church in 2014.